Robert Gardiner Hill: Career after Lincoln Asylum

 Hill remained in the mental health field, working in a number of asylums.
 He entered into partnership with Richard Sutton Harvey in 1840, and became proprietor of Eastgate House private asylum, Lincoln.
 On 29 October 1851 he was given a public dinner in Lincoln and presented with a testimonial as the "author and originator of the non-restraint system in lunacy"; the claim was disputed, In November 1852 he was chosen mayor of Lincoln, and he was elected a Fellow of the Society of Antiquaries of London on 17 February 1853.
-In the later 1850s he was at Wyke House Asylum, in partnership with Edmund Sparke Willett; the partnership was dissolved in 1860, with Willett remaining as proprietor.
+In the later 1850s he was at Wyke House Asylum, in partnership with Edmund Sparshall Willett; the partnership was dissolved in 1860, with Willett remaining as proprietor.
 Hill became a licentiate of the College of Physicians, Edinburgh in 1859.

 In October 1863 Hill moved to London and became resident medical proprietor of Earl's Court House, Old Brompton, a private asylum for women, a residence formerly inhabited by John Hunter.
 He died of apoplexy at Earl's Court House, London, on 30 May 1878, and was buried on the western side of Highgate cemetery (plot no.22660).
 The grave is on the right-hand side of the main path almost opposite the tall Gothic Mears family monument.

 Two of his sons James Robert Hill and Hugh Gardiner Hill also became doctors in asylums.
 His wife and at least three daughters were also closely involved in the care of the insane both before and after his death.
 They managed Peterborough House in Fulham and then Fenstanton House, Tulse Hill.